 planning policy, visual amenity or highway safety.
 Certificates of Lawful Development were introduced on 27th July 1992 by the Planning and Compensation Act 1991, Section 10(1), which superseded Section 192 of the Town and Country Planning Act 1990, as originally enacted by Section 94 of the 1971 Act which related to ‘Established Use Certificates’.
 Such Certificates may be issued for uses of land and/or buildings which become immune from enforcement action through the passage of time.
 The period of time under examination is the ten years prior to the date of the submitted application (though for residential occupation of buildings other than dwellings this is only four years).
 The onus of proof lies with an applicant to establish to the Council’s satisfaction, and on the balance of probabilities, that the specific use/development has become ‘lawful’ in planning terms.
 My Council fully recognises the important part which a local Town or Parish Council can play in being able to identify individuals who are able to verify or dispute allegations made as to the nature of development/use and/or the length of time it may have been in existence and for which a Certificate is being sought’

-8. Live planning applications @Claudine please can you add Tapsells Lane to this list on the next agenda
+8. Live planning applications

 8.1 WD/2022/0535/MAO

-Land to the north of Marling House, Station Rd, Wadhurst TN5 6RT @David drafting additional comments
+Land to the north of Marling House, Station Rd, Wadhurst TN5 6RT

+WD/2022/0535/MAO

+Location: LAND TO THE NORTH OF MARLING HOUSE,

+STATION ROAD, WADHURST, TN5 6RT

+Description: Outline planning application for residential development of 29 dwellings.